 It is not always easy to define precisely what behavior constitutes sexual harassment; however, examples of conduct which may constitute sexual harassment include, but are not limited to

-- improper brushing against another individual's body, or "friendly" arms around the shoulders
+- improper brushing against another's body, or "friendly" arms around the shoulders;

-- sexual assault or other unlawful sexual acitivity or relationship violence prohibited by the Sexual Violence & Relationship Violence Policy and the Student Code of Conduct.
+- sexual assault and relationship violence prohibited by the university's Sexual Assault and Relationship Violence Policy, and the Student Code of Conduct;

 - the use or display of pornographic or sexual materials without reasonable educational justification.
-In the educational setting, judgment must be used in determining the appropriate content when the presentation of academic material is required.
+In the educational setting, judgment must be used in determining the appropriate content when the presentation of academic material is required; or

-- epithets, slurs, quips or negative stereotyping that relate to sex and gender
+- epithets, slurs, quips or negative stereotyping that relate to sex and/or gender.